 Independent Auditors' Report 1-2

 Financial Statements

 Statements of Financial Position 3

-Statement of Activities for the year ended June 30, 2016 4
+Statement of Activities for the year ended June 30, 2017 4

-Statement of Activities for the year ended June 30, 2015 5
+Statement of Activities for the year ended June 30, 2016 5

 Statements of Functional Expenses 6

 Statements of Cash Flows 7

-Notes to Financial Statements 8-16
+Notes to Financial Statements 8-17

 Supplementary Information

 Independent Auditors' Report on Internal Control Over

 Financial Reporting and on Compliance and Other Matters

 Based on an Audit of Financial Statements Performed in

-Accordance with Government Auditing Standards 17-18
+Accordance with Government Auditing Standards 18-19

 Manny Alvarez, C.P.A.
 Pedro M. De Armas, C.P.A.
-Alejandro M.Trujillo, C.P.A.
+Eric E. Santa Maria, C.P.A.
+Alejandro M. Trujillo, C.P.A.
 Octavio A. Verdeja, C.P.A.

 Tab Verdeja, C.P.A.

 Monique Bustamante, C.P.A.

+Michelle del Sol, C.P.A.

-Alex Montero, C.P.A.
+lan Molina, C.P.A.

-Maria C. Perez-Abreu, C.P.A.

-Eric E. Santa Maria, C.P.A.

-Octavio F. Verdeja, C.P.A.
+Octavio F.Verdeja, C.P.A.